priyankshivhare/mock.mailbox/README.md

 NPM >6 and Node >10 to run properly

 ## Key features:
-* User credentials are stored in back-end layer and password is base64 encrypted.
+* User credentials(username and password) are stored in back-end layer using "Base64 encryption" for password protection.

+* Developed Mailbox enables following features to users:

-* User can send email to another recipient and the mail will be reflected in sent box
+1. Enable send and recieve actual (emails are not sent over SMTP) emails to mock recipient and all email view in sent box.

-* To open email: click on either subject or to field
+2. Open an email with a click over on email subject or "To" field

-* There is also provision of deleting email in inbox view
+3. Delete email from inbox view

-* User can send emails to recipient in mock-data, and that email will be visible once you log in to that account
+4. Send emails to recipient in mock-data (database) with the email availability when user logs in to that account

-* For recipients that are not in mock-data, mails will be visible in sent view, but HTTP request will return 404 since actual mail will not be sent
+5. Show emails in sent view for recipients which are not in mock-data.
+Although, HTTP request will return 404 since actual mail will not be sent

+6. Total email count and unread count with real time rendering.

+7. Different views for Read and Unread emails as per mockups.

 ## To run test
 ```